telerik/ajax-docs/controls/menu/how-to/use-radmenu-in-a-user-control-with-outputcache-enabled.md

 The reason for this is that when the aspx page postbacks, it receives the cached output which doesn't contain registration for the css styles and script files of the control. **SOLUTION** The solution is to manually register the skin and the java script files. **Part I - Registering the css styles**

 1. Find the **Skins** folder in your local installation of Telerik.Web.UI.
-With default installation the path to the skins folder would be: *Program Files\telerik\RadControls for ASPNET AJAX Q1 2008\Skins*
+With default installation the path to the skins folder would be: *Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Skins*

 1. Copy the Skins folder (or just the skin which you need and the common css for the control you use) in the root of your application.